wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

 ### What does this do? <!-- omit in toc -->
 This requires multi-factor authentication for sign-in events that Azure AD Identity Protection has determined to be at a medium or high risk level.
 This allows these users to be challenged with MFA when another policy would not have triggered this.

+_This uses Azure AD Identity Protection, so requires Azure AD P2 licensing._

+### Why is this useful? <!-- omit in toc -->
-Enhancing security as well as reducing user frustration by not requiring MFA for every authentication workflow and instead just for ones with the highest risk.
+This enhances security for events categorised as risky, whilst also reducing user frustration by not requiring MFA for every authentication workflow and instead targeting MFA for events with the highest risk or exposure to malicious activity.

 _This can be customised to increase or decrease the risk appetite for triggering MFA._

 _A user without MFA configured, will not be allowed to configure MFA when at risk, so it's important that users have this configured in advance._

-_This uses Azure AD Identity Protection, so requires Azure AD P2 licensing._

 Example below:
 <details>